How to Write a High-Converting Online Course Description

 Let's quickly summarize here everything that we have learned in this guide.
 Here is the main point:

-A good online course description is also marketing copy.
+A good online course description is also a marketing copy.
 It will influence your course sales throughout the whole lifetime of the course, so do take the time to write it well

 Also, a good course description, written as early as possible in the course creation process will help you a lot to think about the structure to the course, without taking too many unnecessary decisions upfront.